-Motley Fool Options costs $999 per year, which is in the same ballpark as similar services from competitors.
+Motley Fool Options costs $999 per year, which is in the same ballpark as similar services from its competitors.

 However, we were able to dig up a modest discount for our readers.

-If you join the Motley Fool options service now, you’ll enjoy a full, one-year membership for $899; a savings of $100 off the regular rate.
+If you join the Motley Fool options picking service now, you’ll enjoy a full, one-year membership for $899: a savings of $100 off the regular rate.
 It’s not the most affordable research service but, then again, this service is so much more.

-Is Motley Fool Options Service Worth It?
+Is Motley Fool Options Worth It?

 The options trading course alone could be worth the sticker price, but you also get a full year’s worth of Motley Fool trade guidance, including stock picks from across the Motley Fool family of services.

 This greatly expands your choices for potential trades and helps you better understand the options market as a whole.
 Finally, you’re covered with a world-class support team and a 30-day satisfaction guarantee.

-All things considered, it’s an impressive assembly of research and educational resources for the price.
+All things considered, it’s an impressive selection of research and educational resources for the price.

 If you have an active trading style and you’re willing to put in the work to make money with options, then we say yes.